Diagnosis

 Farsightedness is diagnosed by a basic eye exam, which includes a refraction assessment and an eye health exam.

 A refraction assessment determines if you have vision problems such as nearsightedness or farsightedness, astigmatism, or presbyopia.
-Your doctor may use various instruments and ask you to look through several lenses to test your distance and close-up vision.
+Your eye doctor may use various instruments and ask you to look through several lenses to test your distance and close-up vision.

 Your eye doctor likely will put drops in your eyes to dilate your pupils for the eye health exam.
 This may make your eyes more light sensitive for a few hours after the exam.
-Dilation enables your doctor to see wider views inside of your eyes.
+Dilation allows your doctor to see wider views inside of your eyes.

 Treatment